 Pablo J. Boczkowski

 Pablo J. Boczkowski (Ph.D., Cornell University, 2001) is Professor in the Department of Communication Studies, and Co-Director of the Center for the Study of Media and Society in Argentina — a joint initiative between Northwestern University and Universidad de San Andrés (meso.com.ar).
 His research program examines the transition from print to digital culture.
-He has written three books, three edited volumes, and over thirty journal articles and twenty book chapters.
-He is an avid soccer fan and, like his compatriot Francisco, never loses faith in his beloved San Lorenzo de Almagro.
+He is author or co-author of three books, co-editor of three volumes, and has written over thirty journal articles and twenty book chapters.
+His volume “Trump and the media,” co-edited with Zizi Papacharissi, is forthcoming with MIT Press on March 23, 2018.

 |PhD||Science and Technology Studies, Cornell University|

 |MA||Science and Technology Studies, Cornell University|

 |Licenciado (5-year undergraduate degree), Psychology, University of Buenos Aires|

 Boczkowski, P. & Mitchelstein, E. (2013).
 The news gap: When the information preferences of the media and the public diverge.
 Cambridge, MA: MIT Press.

 Boczkowski, P. (2010).
 News at work: Imitation in an age of information abundance.
 Chicago: University of Chicago Press.

 Boczkowski, P. (2004).
 Digitizing the news: Innovation in online newspapers.
 Cambridge, MA: MIT Press.

 Gillespie, T., Boczkowski, P., & Foot, K. (2014).
 Media technologies: Essays on